meraki/automation-scripts/offline_logging/README.md

 To use this project, you will need the following:
 * A Meraki organization with API access enabled and a Dashboard API key: https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API
 * Python 3: https://www.python.org/downloads/
-* The Python 3 Requests module: https://requests.readthedocs.io
+* The Requests module for Python 3: https://requests.readthedocs.io
+* The PyYAML module for Python 3: https://pyyaml.org/
+* The PyMongo module for Python 3: https://pymongo.readthedocs.io
 * MongoDB.
 You can get the Community Server edition for free here: https://www.mongodb.com/try/download/community
 * A tool to view your database.
 You can install MongoDB Compass along with the MongoDB Community Server

 # Installation and startup
 * Install Python 3.
 If installing on Windows, it is recommended to select the "Add to PATH" option during installation
-* Install the Python 3 Requests module.
+* Install the required third party Python 3 modules.
 The easiest way to do this is to run:
 ```
 Windows:
 pip install requests
+pip install pyyaml
+pip install pymongo

 Linux/Mac:
 pip3 install requests
+pip3 install pyyaml
+pip3 install pymongo
 ```
 * Install MongoDB and MongoDB Compass
 * Copy **offline_logging.py** and **config.yaml** into a folder on your server